-If you’ve been thinking about getting a Rhinoplasty (nose job), then you’ve probably come across the term “cartilage rhinoplasty” or “cartilage graft nose job” or something similar during your search.
+If you’ve been thinking about Rhinoplasty, then you’ve probably come across the term “cartilage rhinoplasty” or “cartilage graft Rhinoplasty/nose job” or something similar during your search.
 So, what is cartilage graft rhinoplasty?
-The short answer is that cartilage graft rhinoplasty is a surgical procedure performed to enhance the shape of the nose with cartilage grafts, also known as malleable tissue.
-This tissue is harvested from either the ears (auricular), ribs (costal), or nasal septum (septal).
-And, is a common technique used in augmentation rhinoplasty.
+The short answer is that cartilage graft Rhinoplasty is a surgical procedure that helps reshape the shape of the nose with Cartilage grafts, also known as malleable tissue.
+The surgeon will harvest this tissue from either the ears (auricular), ribs (costal), or nasal septum (septal).
+It is also a common technique in augmentation Rhinoplasty.

 What is cartilage graft rhinoplasty?

 Cartilage graft rhinoplasty is a surgical procedure that involves using cartilage, often harvested from the patient’s own body (commonly the ear), to reshape and reconstruct the nose.
 This technique is commonly used in Rhinoplasty to reshape or modify the nasal structure, providing structural support or altering its shape to achieve the desired functional outcomes.
 Cartilage grafts address issues like nasal bridge augmentation, tip refinement, and overall nose reshaping.

 If you’re looking to make your nose larger, your surgeon will have to either implant a synthetic implant (made of plastic or Gore-Tex) or use natural body tissue to reshape your nose.
 Cartilage is a natural body tissue and has been used for decades as graft material.

 A cartilage graft means that your plastic surgeon will collect cartilage tissue from another part of your body, and incorporate that tissue when constructing and reshaping your nose.
 We can find cartilage in many sites of our body, however, surgeons commonly harvest it from the ribs, ears, or the nasal septum during rhinoplasty.